 Because of the road restrictions around the circuit during race weekend, taxis may not be able to get you right up to your required entrance.
 The main taxi point for drop-offs and pick-ups is at the Racing Hotel in the centre of Francorchamps which is only about 700m from the La Source entrance to the circuit.
 It’s also best to arrange your pickup in advance as demand is usually high and you can avoid long waits if you book ahead.

 If you’re lucky enough to have the option to avoid the crowds on the roads there is a Helicopter company – Evenementciel – that offers shuttle services between the circuit and Maastricht, Bruxelles, Liège, Cologne, Paris and Charleroi Airports.

 As with most other circuits, you’ll easily find options to purchase food and drink, typically from mobile catering vans, albeit generally at higher prices.
 You do have the option of bringing your own refreshments, but if you are going to take alcohol, be sure to avoid bringing glass bottles.
 If you want to find out some of the restaurants in the area, this interactive map provides you a list of those in the towns nearby.

 Request a quote:

-If you’re indeed interested in renting an American Motorhome, American RV or a Winnebago for the Belgian GP, please get in touch via this form and we’ll send you more information and a quote:
+If you’re indeed interested in renting an American Motorhome, American RV or a Winnebago for the Belgium Grand Prix, please get in touch via this form and we’ll send you more information and a quote: